 After 1.2 miles, the DeLonde intersects the 1.8-mile-long Blue Bird Loop.
-I prefer to walk clockwise around this loop, which begins by circling a forest-rimmed meadow with distant views of the beautifully restored, fire-engine-red DeLonde Barn (pictured, above).
+I prefer to walk clockwise around this loop, which begins by circling a forest-rimmed meadow with distant views of the beautifully restored, fire-engine-red DeLonde Barn (pictured, below).

 About halfway around the loop—just after a signed gate—is access to the historic Blue Bird Mine complex, which includes the old bunkhouse, the mining company house, and several dilapidated outbuildings.
 (Miners that lived here in the 1880s spent 10-hour days underground searching for valuable seams of silver ore.)
 A few yards beyond the last outbuilding, a secluded picnic table is perched next to a small waterfall on North Boulder Creek.
 If you’re not hungry yet, continue along the Blue Bird Loop to the shuttered DeLonde ranch house and barn.
 In the 1970s, it was a professional music studio where legends like Rod Stewart, Elton John, and Chicago came to record songs.

 A second, secluded picnic table situated just past the ranch house offers views of the wetland ecosystem created by beavers who dammed this small creek, which created a vital habitat for the parcel’s 90-odd bird species, including fox sparrow, green-winged teals, and yellow warblers.